ind3p3nd3nt/hammerhead-factory-reset/README.md

 # hammerhead-factory-reset
 Do a factory reset of your LG Nexus 5 'hammerhead' on Windows or Linux To make this work, plug your phone into an usb port then (on Windows) execute flash-all.bat as Administrator
-***REQUIRED*** You need to unlock the executables on Windows by selecting each .exe in the windows tools folder, clicking properties an the tick the unlock case.
+***REQUIRED*** You need to unlock the executables on Windows by selecting each .exe in the windows tools folder, clicking properties and then tick the unlock case.
 #### do not worry, I did not infect these files and were taken directly from Google, you can verify the md5 hashes if you care so much.
 ##### On Linux execute
 ##### # sh flash-all.sh